chainloop-dev/chainloop/app/controlplane/extensions/README.md

 Chainloop extensions are a way to add functionality to Chainloop by integrating with third-parties.

 Currently we only support one type, fanOut extensions.
-FanOut extensions implement logic that will get executed when attestations or materials are received.
-This logic can be anything from sending an email, uploading an attestation to a storage backend and so on.
+A FanOut extension implements logic that will get executed when attestations or materials are received.
+This logic can be anything from sending a Slack message, uploading the attestation to a storage backend or sending a Software Bill Of Materials (SBOMs) to Dependency-Track for analysis, for example.

 ![FanOut Extension](../../../docs/img/fanout.png)